Tag: work stress

 2. Does your organization dedicate resources for mental health programs, education, and resources beyond EAP?
 Do those events happen more than twice a year?

-3. Have you designated safe spaces to discuss issues impacting employees within or outside the organization?
+3. Have you designated safe spaces for employees to discuss issues that impact them within or outside the organization?
 Do staff have time in their schedule to access those resources?

-4. Is emotional wellness integrated into routine experiences like team meetings or monthly events?
+4. Is emotional wellness integrated into routine experiences, such as team meetings or monthly events?
 When was the last time someone asked how are you?
 Or what do you need from us to effectively do your job?
 Empathy can be the key to unlocking happiness in your teams and improving retention rates, but that’s a skill that most have to learn.

 5. Is this a space motivated to focus on workplace mental health to reduce employee stress?
 How is that conveyed to staff?
 Would staff agree?